21 Relationship Goals All Couples Should Create Together

 At the end of the day… whether you need to lose weight, or your partner has high cholesterol, if you support each other on the road to fitness… you’ll be prepared for whatever lies on the road ahead.

-Relationship Goals for Couples #7: Create a Bucket List
+Goal #7: Create a Bucket List

 There may be times in a relationship when you feel as if you’ve lost, or sacrificed, a part of who you are.